 Rather than digging through the internet, comparing products and pricing, the customer has intentionally downloaded and opened your app alone.
 As a result, mobile apps tend to have a higher conversion rate than websites on mobile browsers.

-Plus, you can optimise your mobile app to retarget loyal customers, using incentives such as promotions and discounts to reward app shoppers exclusively.
+Plus, you can optimize your mobile app to retarget loyal customers, using incentives such as promotions and discounts to reward app shoppers exclusively.

 Similar to how Instagram and Facebook are unique channels for a subset of customers, your branded app can also target specific customers who are seeking a unique experience.